-Dr. Davis utilized PBEC’s Equine Standing MRI (Magnetic Resonance Imaging) and Nuclear Scintigraphy camera to locate a flat piece of separated bone known as a slab fracture.
+Dr. Davis utilized PBEC’s Equine Standing Magnetic Resonance Imaging (MRI) and Nuclear Scintigraphy (bone scan) modalities to locate a flat piece of separated bone known as a slab fracture.

-The process began with a Nuclear Scintigraphy scan – a bone scan.
-Sissy was injected with a radioactive isotope named Technetium 99.
+The process began with a bone scan where Sissy was injected with a radioactive isotope named Technetium 99.
 The isotope attached to the phosphorous proteins localized within the bone and was absorbed.
 A specialized nuclear isotope gamma ray camera was used to capture images of the skeletal anatomy with a 360-degree view.
 Points of interest lit up on the image to indicate increased metabolic activity and was able to locate the site of the injury.

 Following the identification of the injured area, a Standing MRI produced highly detailed images in several different planes to capture a compete view of the injury and further define the issue.